Tearsheet

 As a public company, Medpace has demonstrated strong growth by deepening its focus on the small and mid-sized biopharma niche.
 This strategy has resulted in a multi-billion dollar backlog and significant revenue growth, though the company now faces the challenge of maintaining its high growth rate amid market concerns about project cancellations.

 Price structure is in a downtrend.
 Multiple SMA levels broken and declining.
 Thesis requires reclaiming 200D before any bull case is credible.
 Relative to SPY: Significantly underperforming and deteriorating.
 Potential evidence of capital being actively rotating away.
-Volume and momentum are mixed.
-There is no clear institutional footprint in either direction.
+Volume and momentum are deeply bearish.
+The sustained distribution is evident across multiple volume metrics.
 Earnings history is mildly supportive.
 The reaction or drift are positive but not both at full conviction.

 ① Structure